radeklat/settings-doc/README.md

 By default, there are several variables available in all templates:
 - `heading_offset` - the value of the `--heading-offset` option.
 Defaults to `0`.
-- `fields` the value of `BaseSettings.__fields__.values()`.
-In other words, a list of individual settings fields.
-Each field is then an instance of [`ModelField`](https://github.com/samuelcolvin/pydantic/blob/master/pydantic/fields.py).
-If multiple classes are used to generate the documentation, `ModelField`s from all classes are collected into `fields`.
+- `fields` is a list of `str` / [`FieldInfo`](https://github.com/samuelcolvin/pydantic/blob/master/pydantic/fields.py) tuples.
+The string is the name of the settings attribute and the values come from `BaseSettings.model_fields.values()`.
+In other words, a list of individual settings fields and their names.
+If multiple classes are used to generate the documentation, `FieldInfo`s from all classes are collected into `fields`.
 The information about original classes is not retained.
-- `classes` - a dictionary, where keys are the `BaseSettings` sub-classes and values are lists of extracted `ModelField`s of that class.
+- `classes` - a dictionary, where keys are the `BaseSettings` sub-classes and values are lists of extracted `FieldInfo`s of that class.
 This can be used for example to split individual classes into sections.

-Extra parameters unknown to pydantic are stored in `field.field_info.extra`.
-Examples of such parameters are `example` and `possible_values`.
+Extra parameters unknown to pydantic can be stored as a dict in the `json_schema_extra` attribute.

-Even the bare `ModelField` without any extra parameters has a large number of attributes.
-To see them all, run this `settings-doc` with `--format debug`.

 To access information from the `BaseSettings` classes, use the `classes` variable in the templates: